Working with Docker Containers from the command line

 ~~~

-The Docker Desktop application is awesome to work with containers locally via a graphical interface.
+The Docker Desktop application is awesome to work with containers locally via a graphical interface, but you are not required to use it.
+Everything it does, the CLI does too.
+Let’s go through the commands you’ll use every day.

 The docker ps command lists the currently running containers: